The 2022 Emmys Just Gave You an Epic Kenan & Kel Reunion - E! Online

 Kel cheekily replied, "Can I get a good burger?"

-"Make it two good burgers," Kenan quipped.
+"Make it two good burgers," Kenan quipped, then leaned in to hug Kel.

 The internet went wild over their reunion, with one person tweeting, "I'll never be too old to not get excited for Kenan and Kel."